13588112254/littlefs/DESIGN.md

 <!-- pic here? -->

-We can make several improvements here.
+We can make several improvements.
 First, instead of giving each file its own metadata pair, we can store multiple files in a single metadata pair.
-One way to do this is to strictly tie together the idea of a directory with a metadata pair (well, a linked list of metadata pairs).
-This allows multiple files to share the directories metadata pair for logging and reduce the collective storage overhead.
+One way to do this is to directly associate a directory with a metadata pair (well, a linked list of metadata pairs).
+This makes it easy for multiple files to share the directory's metadata pair for logging and reduce the collective storage overhead.

-The strict binding of metadata pairs and directories also gives users more control over storage utilization with the layout of directories they create.
+The strict binding of metadata pairs and directories also gives users direct control over storage utilization depending on how they organize their directories.

 <!-- pic here? -->

-The second improvement we can make is noticing that for very small files, our attempts to use CTZ skip-lists for compact storage actually backfires.
+The second improvement we can make is noticing that for very small files, our attempts to use CTZ skip-lists for compact storage backfires.
 Metadata pairs have a ~4x storage cost, so if our file is smaller than 1/4 the block size, there's actually no benefit in storing our file outside of our metadata pair.

-In this case, we can simple store the file directly in our directory's metadata pair.
+In this case, we can store the file directly in our directory's metadata pair.
 We call this an inline file, and it allows a directory to store many small files quite efficiently.
 Our previous 4 byte file now only takes up a theoretical 16 bytes on disk.

 Once the file exceeds 1/4 the block size, we switch to a CTZ skip-list.
 This